weaviate/weaviate-io/developers/weaviate/client-libraries/experimental.md

   language="py"
 />

-It should return `True`.
+If you connect successfully, the code returns `True`.
 If you get an error, it may be gRPC port related.
 See the Troubleshooting section below.

 ### Create a collection